tstone/MicrowaveJS/README.md

 Microwave.js is now powering my blog if you'd like to see a live version running: http://www.typeof.co

-At present the code should not be considered production ready.
-There is still quite a bit of testing and polish to be done on it.
+At present the code could be considered alpha or beta.
+A lot of it is present, but changes are still being made.

 Installation
 ------------